How to select the right postgraduate course for you

-This third group generally have a career path mapped out so the choice may be more about where and when.
+This third group generally have a career path mapped out, so the choice may be more about where and when.
 The first two groups start to think of postgraduate options around now in the final year of studies.

-The high-quality Stem graduates emerging from universities and ITs have opportunities but the competition has also increased, so many go on to graduate level to enhance their skill set.
+The high-quality Stem graduates emerging from universities and ITs have opportunities, but the competition has also increased, so many go on to graduate level to enhance their skill set.

 Edel Carraway, programme internship manager for science at UCD, offers practical advice to final-year students thinking about taking a master’s or PhD: “Many students want their graduate degrees to open career doors and having an internship is very beneficial on your CV and can lead directly to a job offer from the placement company.”
 Many colleges offer internships as part of taught master’s, particularly in the Stem subjects.

-Science graduates with a background in life sciences or chemistry, and thinking about setting up on their own, may consider a hybrid conversion degree such as a MSc in biotechnology and business, including completing a business plan with a biotechnology company.
+Science graduates with a background in life sciences or chemistry, and thinking about setting up on their own, may consider a hybrid conversion degree such as an MSc in biotechnology and business, including completing a business plan with a biotechnology company.

 As a hub of biotechnology, Ireland is a good place for science graduates and an increasing number of international students are enrolling here.
-Biotechnology master’s and doctorate programmes with appropriate internships are also offered by DCU, UCC, NUIG and the DIT.
+Biotechnology master’s and doctorate programmes with appropriate internships are also offered by DCU, UCC, NUIG and the TUD.